 - The determination and redetermination of eligibility, fair hearings and appeals, rate setting and other costs directly related only to the administration of the foster care program under this part are deemed allowable administrative costs under this paragraph.
-They may not be claimed under any other section or Federal program. - The following are examples of allowable administrative costs necessary for the administration of the foster care program: - Referral to services; - o Preparation for and participation in judicial determinations; - Placement of the child; - Development of the case plan; - Case reviews; - Case management and supervision; - Recruitment and licensing of foster homes and institutions; - Rate setting; and - A proportionate share of related agency overhead. - Costs related to data collection and reporting.
+They may not be claimed under any other section or Federal program.
+Recommendation Implement fiscal procedures to ensure all eligible and reimbursable Title IV-E - The following are examples of allowable administrative costs necessary for the administration of the foster care program: - Referral to services; - Preparation for and participation in judicial determinations; - Placement of the child; - Development of the case plan; - Case reviews; - Case management and supervision; - Recruitment and licensing of foster homes and institutions; - Rate setting; and - A proportionate share of related agency overhead. - $\circ$ $\;$ Costs related to data collection and reporting.